Studying at Sheffield Hallam this academic year

 Your learning experience

-By using this mix of teaching, we can control the number of staff and students on campus at any one time, which will help us to maintain social distancing wherever possible.
+We will therefore be able to control the number of staff and students on campus at any one time, which will help us to maintain social distancing wherever possible.

 We've installed hand sanitising stations around campus, and introduced the provision of face coverings where social distancing is more difficult.
 We have controls on entrances and exits with temperature checks, and a clear track and trace programme in place, working alongside Public Health England.